dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 The embedded third-party client will honor signed hash verification if the source server indicates it must be observed.

-Starting with dCache 5.0, the dCache door/server will also provide the option to enable signed hash verification.
+Starting with dCache 5.0, the dCache door/server also provides the option to enable signed hash verification.

 However, there is a caveat here.
 Since dCache redirects reads from the door